 By default this Asset is given the name StreamableGrid, however we recommend changing this name to something that will better help you differentiate it with other Streamable Grid Assets in the future.

 If using the Sample Scene, this first Streamable Grid will represent the terrains in the scene.
+You should rename it to indicate that.
 You can also create three more Streamable Grids at this time (1 for the Large Structures, 1 for the Plants, and 1 for the Small Objects), and work through the next set of instructions for all 4 Streamable Grids at the same time.
-The easiest way to do this is to simply duplicate the first Streamable Grid 3 times.
+The easiest way to do this is to simply duplicate the first Streamable Grid 3 times, then change the name of the Streamable Grid asset, as well as the LOD Group Name.